 Size and amount will vary depending on the size of your pans and the stains

-- 1/2 C White Vinegar
+- ½ C White Vinegar

-- 1 Tbsp Baking Soda
+- 1 tablespoon Baking Soda

-- 6″ Square Aluminum Foil
+- 6" Square Aluminum Foil

 Pour the vinegar and place the aluminum foil piece in the pan.
 Add baking soda.
 Swirl the pan around so that baking soda gets evenly distributed.
 While the solution is bubbling, gently rub the stain with the aluminum foil without scratching the pan's surface/finish.
 Rinse with water and dry thoroughly with dish towel.
 Voila!
 The scratches were already there as I was using the copper pads earlier. ;( I wish I thought of using this solution before I did that.